 Cats are creatures of habit (just like their parents!) so once you pick a location, keep their bowls there.
 Moving bowls frequently will only confuse your cat, causing them to disrupt their regular eating and drinking schedules.

+These are my cats' favorite food and water bowls.
 A few years ago, I was guilty of keeping all the cat stuff in one place, a spare bathroom.
 The litter box was in one corner and the food and water bowls were in another.
-Now, I keep Bella's cat food bowl in the breakfast room and Penny's food bowl in the hallway by my office.
-I keep their water bowls in the kitchen (which is quiet in my case), and in a spare bedroom upstairs.
+Now, I keep Bella's food bowl in the breakfast room and Penny's food bowl in the hallway by my office.
+I keep their water bowls in the kitchen (which is quiet in my case) and in a spare bedroom upstairs.

 They seem to enjoy the peace of having their own territories.
 I now understand this is more sanitary and also keeps them from competing with each other for food.

 Separate Food and Water Bowls

 Even though dual bowl stands for food and water are very popular at many pet stores, food and water should actually be kept in two different locations.
 Cats do not enjoy the scent of food while drinking water.
 They are also turned off by food particles in their water.
 Some say this is an ancient trait, because cats would hunt away from their water source.
 Ideally, you should keep cat food and water bowls in two separate locations.

 If you have a dog at home, think about placing cat bowls at a higher elevation, like on a counter.
 Or, place them in a location where only your cat can fit, like a cat condo.
 Not only does this help keep your dog from eating the wrong food, but it will also help relax your cat.
 If your cat eats near your dog, your cat may become too scared to eat or, alternatively, eat too fast.